anahata-os/anahata-asi/v2-commanders-briefing.md

 ## 2. V2 Migration Plan: "The Forward Base"
 -   **Active Battlefield:** The new, multi-module `anahata-ai-parent` project is the sole source of truth for all V2 development.
--   **Intelligence Asset:** The old, monolithic `gemini-java-client` project is a **read-only asset**.
-Its battle-tested code will be surgically migrated, file-by-file, into the new V2 structure.
+-   **Intelligence Asset:** The old, monolithic `gemini-java-client` project is a **read-only, battle-tested asset**.
+Its code will be surgically migrated, file-by-file, into the new V2 structure.
 We will not attempt to fix it in place.

 ## 3. Core V2 Architecture
 -   **Structure:** A three-module Maven project: